Table of Contents

 amazon Sony A9 reviews

-However, to date, the only thing lacking in Sony products is a full frame camera capable of high-speed motion capture with large files, excellent autofocusing and shutter speed.
-Super fast.
-So, with the following parameters and features are you satisfied?
-24MP, 20 FPS, 2-buffer, 30ms shutter lag, two memory card slots, new battery, full-frame, ultra-bright shooting with new sensor technology, new EVF with 3.6M pixel with refresh rate of 120P.
+What is, however, so far missing from Sony products is a full-frame camera with some good high-speed motion capture capabilities of big files along with excellent autofocus and shutter speed.
+What do you think about the following specifications and features?
+24MP, 20 FPS, 2-buffer, 30ms shutter lag, two memory card slots, a new battery, full-frame, ultra-bright shooting with new sensor technology, new EVF with 3.6M pixel with refresh rate of 120P?

 Capture 20 frames per second (20 fps) with electronic shutter